-Grade Level: 10-12 Ceramics III is a course based on the Indiana Academic Standards for Visual Art.
-Course #: 4040C Students in ceramics engage in sequential learning experiences that encompass art Length: 1 Semester history, art criticism, aesthetics, and production and lead to the creation of portfolio Credit(s): One quality works.
-Students create works of art in clay utilizing the processes of hand Diploma: General, Core 40. building, molds, wheel throwing, slip and glaze techniques, and the firing processes.
-Academic Honors, Technical They reflect upon and refine their work; explore cultural and historical connections; Honors analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
-Students utilize the resources of art Prerequisite: Ceramics II museums, galleries, and studios, and identify art-related careers.
+Ceramics III is a course based on the Indiana Academic Standards for Visual Art.
+Students in ceramics engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
+Students create works of art in clay utilizing the processes of hand building, molds, wheel throwing, slip and glaze techniques, and the firing processes.
+They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+Students utilize the resources of art museums, galleries, and studios, and identify artrelated careers.